 The Office of Student Accessibility Services (SAS) provides assistance to students with disabilities in the form of accommodations, advising, and referral services so they may have equal access to the academic and non-academic programs at Rhodes and participate fully in all aspects of student life.
-For more information see https://www.rhodes.edu/student-life/services-support/student-accessibility-services.
+For more information refer to the Student Accessibility Services webpage by clicking here.

-Campus Policies

-BCLC and Alburty Pool
+Campus Policies Bryan Campus Life Center (BCLC) and Alburty Pool